Policy Evaluation and Enforcement on the Web with ODRL

 Andrea Cimmino

-Permanent Professor at the Computer Systems department of the Universidad Politécnica de Madrid and senior researcher at the Ontology Engineering Group.
+Permanent Professor at the Computer Systems department of the Universidad Politécnica de Madrid.
 His research topics focus on semantic interoperability, distributed discovery and policy-based privacy.

 Nicoletta Fornara